Have you received a notice from your hosting provider about upgrading to a new version of PHP and are wondering what it means for your website?

-In this article, we will explain how PHP updates by your web host impact your WordPress sites.
-We will also discuss the things you can do to avoid any conflicts or downtime on your website.
+In this guide, we will explain how PHP updates by your web host can impact your WordPress sites and share steps you can take to avoid potential conflicts or downtime.

 WordPress and PHP Updates

-WordPress is developed using an open-source programming language called PHP.
+WordPress is developed using PHP, an open-source programming language.
 At the time of writing this article, WordPress requires at least PHP version 7.4 or greater.
 The current stable version available for PHP is 8.3.

 You can see which PHP version your website is using by going to the Tools » Site Health page and switching to the ‘Info’ tab.